WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 #### What did you struggle with?

+* Some formatting issues with the AutSPACEs code

 #### Where do you need help from Bastian?

+* Planning for AutSPACEs webinar
+* Code for AutSPACEs platform/PR

 #### What would you like to work on next week?

+* Run meet-up session
+* Send newsletter
+* Work on AutSPACEs webinar
+* Continue working on copy for AutSPACEs platform

 ### Date: 11 August 2023